- 15 Jun 2022

-A Graylog setup is pretty worthless without any data in it.
+A Graylog setup needs data in it.
 This page explains the basic principles of getting your data into the system and also explains common fallacies.

-Message inputs are the Graylog parts responsible for accepting log messages.
-Some default messages types are available by default in Graylog.
-But it might be needed to install additional plugins to enable Graylog to receive particular messages.
+Message inputs are responsible for accepting log messages in Graylog.
+Some default message types are available by default in Graylog.
+But you might need to install additional plugins to enable Graylog to receive particular messages.

 After choosing the input type in the Graylog web interface at